Davos organizers: Musk wasn't invited despite what he says

 Musk said in a tweet Dec.
 22: “My reason for declining the Davos invitation was not because I thought they were engaged in diabolical scheming, but because it sounded boring af lol.”

-The gathering has been criticized for a lack of concrete action that emerges after a series of sessions and speeches while the forum itself has been the target of online conspiracy theories from those who believe the forum involves a group of elites manipulating global events for their own benefit.
+Organizers did extend invitations to Musk, as the boss of Tesla, to join a few times in the 2010s — the last being in 2015 — but he never registered or attended the annual meeting, Zopf said.

-Multibillionaire Musk, one of the world’s richest people, can certainly afford the right to attend Davos.
+The gathering has been criticized for a lack of concrete action that emerges after a series of sessions and speeches, while the forum itself has been the target of online conspiracy theories from those who believe the meeting involves a group of elites manipulating global events for their own benefit.

-Forum officials did extend invitations to Musk, as the boss of Tesla, to join a few times in the 2010s — the last being in 2015, but he never registered, and never attended the annual meeting, Zopf said.
+Multibillionaire Musk, one of the world’s richest people, can certainly afford to attend Davos.

-Many executives still trek to Davos to ride the coattails of the meeting and hobnob with corporate executives who flock to the town, at times taking potshots of the forum from the sidelines.
-Richard Branson, the British tycoon behind Virgin, has reputedly come several times for example, without attending the meeting itself.
+Many executives trek to Davos to ride the coattails of the meeting and hobnob with corporate executives who flock to town, at times taking potshots at the forum from the sidelines.
+For example, Richard Branson, the British tycoon behind Virgin, has reputedly come to town several times without attending the meeting itself.

 Musk might be a bit busy to be palling around with the powerful in snowy Switzerland anyway.